officialsumitkumarin-boop/Heartable-ChatBot/README.md

 - **VS Code** or any Python IDE
 - Install required packages via pip:

-``bash
+# Install required Python package
-pip install requests\n
+pip install requests
+# Tkinter
-pip install tkinter\n``
+pip install tkinter
-Tkinter is included with Python standard library

-Running the Chatbot 💻
+# Running the Chatbot 💻

-Open VS Code or terminal in the project directory.
+# Open VS Code or terminal in the project directory

-Ensure Python 3.10+ is installed and selected.
+# Ensure Python 3.10+ is installed and selected

-Run the script:
-Copy code
-``bash
-python heartable.py``
+python heartable.py
-Tkinter GUI window will open.
+# Tkinter GUI window will open

-Type a message in the entry box and press Enter or click Send.
+# Type a message in the entry box and press Enter or click Send

-Watch Heartable respond with typing animation and green-colored messages.
+# Watch Heartable respond with typing animation and green-colored messages

-``bash
-Author ✨
+# Author ✨
 Name: Sumit Kumar
 University: SBSSU, URN 23303325, CSE'D' Student
-Skills: Python, AI, Tkinter, GUI, Songwriting, Shayarii``
+Skills: Python, AI, Tkinter, GUI, Songwriting, Shayarii

 Demo / Proof 📹
 Click the preview or button below to watch the full demo video in your browser: